microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ### Examples

-If you need to consume another azurePipelines from the current project and you dont require setting branch, version and tags, this can be shortened to:
+If you need to consume another azurePipelines from the current project and you dont require setting branch, version and tags info, this can be shortened to:

 ```yaml
 resources: